 Legal solutions by divorce attorney

-- Decide on debt responsibilities early and make a clear plan for joint debts.
+- Decide early on who is responsible for any debt.
+Then make a clear plan for handling it.

 Credit repair for business loan approval